MicrosoftDocs/win32/desktop-src/WmiSdk/numbers.md

 ---
-Description: 'In MOF, numbers are digits that describe numerical values.
+Description: In MOF, numbers are digits that describe numerical values.
 MOF provides a variety of data types that translate into Automation, and also allows those numbers to be in different formats.
-The following table lists the numeric values that MOF supports.'
+The following table lists the numeric values that MOF supports.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '7a18ed36-9c12-42be-a4ee-0f6c0097b130'
+ms.assetid: 7a18ed36-9c12-42be-a4ee-0f6c0097b130
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
 title: Numbers
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Numbers